 It features a 30X magnification telescope camera with autofocus and an overview camera for the best processing and complete visual documentation.
 Leica GeoMoS software offers a high level of flexibility for deformation monitoring systems.

 Leica Nova tm50 is a total station necessary for the management and monitoring of structures; the unit has, therefore, been equipped with advanced image processing technology, thus delivering good quality images best for visual documentation of the relevant environment.

 Additionally, users can inspect the obstructions in the line of sight for safety in high-risk environments.
 The Leica total station is also known to offer perfect results under the bright sun or pitch darkness.

 - It can be used in varied climatic conditions.

 - Incorporated a state-of-the-art image-processing technology

 - Hard to achieve accuracy in adverse weather conditions

-The Leica Total Stations come in different designs, and they run on the most advanced surveying software.
-There are Multistation, Robotic, and Manual Total Stations, and they all offer some of the best functionalities to ensure the best surveying functions for varied applications.
+The Leica Total Stations come in different designs and run on the most advanced surveying software.
+Multistation, Robotic, and Manual Total Stations offer some of the best functionalities to ensure the best surveying functions for varied applications.

-Covid-19, the disease caused by the novel coronavirus, is without a doubt here to stay.
-And even with lockdown lifts in most parts of the world, the numbers keep soaring, with other parts of the world, for example, Will your construction business survive the Coronavirus pandemic?
+Covid-19, the disease caused by the novel coronavirus, is here to stay.
+And even with lockdown lifts in most parts of the world, the numbers keep soaring, with other parts, for example, Will your construction business survive the Coronavirus pandemic?